 Place on a foil-lined baking sheet and refrigerate or freeze for 15 minutes to firm up.
 Preheat oven to 375 degrees F (in the meantime.

-OPTIONAL STEP: For a little extra crust on the outside, before baking heat a large skillet over medium to medium-high heat and add 2 Tbsp olive or canola oil.
+OPTIONAL STEP: For a little extra crust on the outside, before baking heat a large skillet over medium to medium-high heat and add 2 Tbsp olive or avocado oil.
 Swirl to coat pan, then add falafel.
 Carefully flip once golden brown – about 3-4 minutes - and then cook on the other side until golden brown as well - 3-4 more minutes.
 Return to baking sheet to continue baking.
 Otherwise, just add them straight to the oven for baking.

 Bake for a total of 30-40 minutes, flipping once at the halfway point for even cooking.
 The longer you bake them, the firmer they’ll get!